RubaParv/TaslimaP_Portfolio/README.md

 # Project 1: Optimal Pricing Strategy for an Origin Destination (OD) Pair for a Prospective Ride-Hailing Service

-Created simulation run scenarios to find out the optimal price strategy for a specific OD pair The following four pricing stratgeies were tested:
+Created simulation run scenarios to find out the optimal ride pricing strategy for a specific OD pair The following four pricing stratgeies were tested:
 1. A single wage across the 12 months.
 2. Twelve wages for each of the twelve months.